 The workspace enables you to create and configure your blueprint.
 This includes adding available resources, Apps, services and connectivity requirements, and configuring their settings for the blueprint.
 You can also view or update the blueprint's properties (depending on your permissions).

-In the image below, hover over an area or option to learn more about it, or use the table that follows.
+In the image below, hover over an area or option to learn more about it.

 Blueprint Diagram view